-The Bank's AGM held on 23 March 2023 authorised the Bank, in accordance with Article 55 of the Act on Public Limited Companies, No. 2/1995, to acquire its own shares, up to 10 per cent. of the nominal value.
+The Bank's AGM held on 19 April 2024 authorised the Bank, in accordance with Article 55 of the Act on Public Limited Companies, No. 2/1995, to acquire up to 10 per cent. of the nominal value of own share capital.
 The minimum and maximum amounts the Bank is authorised to pay for each share shall be equivalent to its book value, i.e. ratio of shareholder equity to share capital, as disclosed in the most recent annual or interim financial statements published before the purchase of own shares takes place.
-This authorisation is valid until the 2024 AGM of the Bank.
-The disposition of own shares purchased by the Bank is based on this authorisation and is subject to approval by a shareholder's meeting.
+This authorisation is valid until the 2025 AGM of the Bank.
+Disposition of own shares purchased by the Bank based on this authorisation is subject to approval by a shareholders' meeting.